-The eye will be padded at the end of surgery, which is removed the next day and does not need to be replaced.
+At the end of surgery the eye will be padded.
+This is removed the next day and does not need to be replaced.
 The eye may feel gritty, be light sensitive or uncomfortable, and will look red and fleshy due to swelling and bruising.
 Sunglasses help with light sensitivity, and regular dry eye lubrication drops help with the gritty feeling, whilst pain relief medications take the edge off pain.

 You can eat, drink, bathe, wash your hair and do any computer work you desire with no impact on healing.
 You can even have your hair coloured!
 Minimise sun exposure by wearing wrap around sunglasses when outdoors.